Foreign Earned Income Exclusion for Expats

 All blogs are verified by IRS Enrolled Agents and CPAs

 It’s a fact that as an American abroad, you need to file US taxes if you reach the tax filing threshold.
 However, doing so allows you to take advantage of expat tax benefits.
-One of them is called the Foreign Earned Income Exclusion.
-From this, it’s important to understand what impact this benefit has on your finances for 2022
+One of them is called the Foreign Earned Income Exclusion, and it’s for US expats.
+From this, it’s important to understand what impact this benefit has on your finances for 2023.

 The FEIE – or Foreign Earned Income Exclusion – is essentially Form 2555 on a US tax return.
 It allows any taxpaying qualified US expat the right to exclude a certain amount of foreign earned income on their tax return.
 Foreign earned income can be your salary, wages, or any other amounts paid to you for personal services rendered by you abroad.

 Foreign earned income that does not qualify for the FEIE can be: getting paid as an employee of the US government abroad or getting paid for work on international waters.
 It also does not include the majority of employer contributions into a foreign pension.

 Essentially, the Foreign Earned Income Exclusion is a money-saving deduction that helps prevent millions of expats worldwide from double-taxation.
 This means that the FEIE can eliminate your tax liability as an American abroad.

 To claim the Foreign Earned Income Exclusion, US Expats must meet the qualifications (see below).
 And they must claim this benefit on their 2022 tax return.

 US tax returns for Americans abroad are due by June 15th.
 The June date reflects an automatic two-month extension deadline for expats.
 However, if you still need more time, additional tax extensions are possible.

 Qualifying for the Foreign Earned Income Exclusion in 2023

 To see whether you qualify for the 2023 FEIE as an American expat, you need to pass one of the IRS criteria tests: